200+ Must-Know Link-Building Statistics for 2025

 48% of infographic outreach emails that include a personalized note on how the graphic ties into the recipient’s content earn a backlink.

-62% of SEO experts repurpose a single infographic into slide decks, videos, and social carousels for additional link-building opportunities.
+62% of SEO consultants advise to repurpose a single infographic into slide decks, videos, and social carousels for additional link-building opportunities.

 89% of content creators believe that combining strong storytelling with eye-catching visuals is essential to unlocking maximum link potential.